 - DeCeuster and Alvarez tried to awaken appellant by shouting his name and kicking his boot, which evoked a limited response.

 - Based upon appellant’s condition, DeCeuster suspected he was under the influence of a controlled dangerous substance (CDS) and unfit for duty.

 - Appellant was ordered to undergo drug and alcohol testing at Concentra Medical Center in Elizabeth that morning, which yielded positive results for alcohol, cocaine, benzodiazepines and alprazolam, which were not prescribed.

 - He was suspended “based on being unfit for duty” on June 25, 2016.

-Following a departmental hearing, Cruz was terminated.
-Cruz appealed to an Administrative Law Judge who concluded that the City should have offered him a letter of conditional employment before removing him.
+Following a departmental hearing, AC was terminated.
+AC appealed to an Administrative Law Judge who concluded that the City should have offered him a letter of conditional employment before removing him.
 The city appealed that decision to the NJ Civil Service Commission who affirmed the city’s original decision to terminate, concluding the conditional employment decision was discretionary on the part of the city, not mandatory.

-The Appellate Division rejected each of Cruz’s arguments, stating:
+The Appellate Division rejected each of AC’s arguments, stating:

 - [T]he City was not obligated to execute a conditional letter of employment to appellant.

 - Although we have acknowledged the need to accommodate employees handicapped by substance abuse, “[r]efusal to continue employment of a handicapped person is lawful where employment in a particular position would be hazardous to that individual or to others.”